Moto G7, G7 Plus, G7 Power, G7 Play: Full specs leaked by Motorola itself

-Motorola's spilled the whole caboodle of photos and specs for its upcoming Moto G7, G7 Plus, G7 Power and G7 Play phones ahead of their official Feb.
+Motorola's spilled the whole caboodle of photos and specs for its upcoming Moto G7, G7 Plus, G7 Power and G7 Play phones ahead of the official Feb.
 7 launch.
-CNET en Espanol discovered the pages on the company's Brazilian web store for Motorola employees (the site 404s).
-Motorola has since taken the site down after our colleagues let them know that the store was visible, but not before our team got the goods.
+CNET en Español discovered the pages on the company's Brazilian web store for Motorola employees (the site 404s).
+Motorola has since taken the site down after our colleagues let the company know that the store was visible, but not before our team got the goods.

 Motorola's G7 launch, which should fill in the rest of the details, will take place Feb.
 7 in Brazil.